Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Nontrivial light-matter interaction in unconventional magnets and its Floquet description

-These interaction are inherited from the momentum-dependent term, $\sigma \alpha_d k_{A}k$ [the second line of Eq. (\ref{eq_vcd}) and (\ref{eq_vld})] and $ 2\sigma \alpha_d k_{A}k\tau_{z}$ [the second line of Eq. (\ref{eq_vcds}) and (\ref{eq_vlds})] in the time-dependent Hamiltonian, which provide a photon-induced $p$-wave-like term by linearly combining $d$-wave magnet $\sigma \alpha_d $ and momentum $k$ through absorbing or emitting one photon.
-Particularly, in the LPL driving case, this $p$-wave-like term depends on the angle between the $d$-wave magnet orientation $\theta_J$ and the linearly polarized direction $\phi_A$, which provides a tunneling knot to control the single-photon process. (ii) For the driven $p$-wave, the single-photon processes are
+For the terms involving one photon $n=+1$, the $d$-wave systems without and with superconductivity develop linearly momentum-dependent terms inherited from the time-dependent Hamiltonian.
+This enables a photon-induced $p$-wave-like field by combining $d$-wave altermagnetism and light by absorbing or emitting one photon.
+In the LPL case, this $p$-wave-like term depends on the angle between the $d$-wave magnet orientation $\theta_J$ and the linearly polarized direction $\phi_A$, which provides a tuning knob to control the single-photon process.
+In relation to the one-photon terms ($n=+1$) in the driven $p$-wave case, momentum-independent contributions emerge without and with superconductivity, see $H^{p,\sigma}_{+1,\beta}$ and $\mathcal{H}^{p,\nu}_{+1,\beta}$ in Eqs.\,(\ref{HnFloquetdN})-(\ref{HnFloquetpSC}).
+Similar to $d$-wave systems under LPL, the $H^{p,\sigma}_{+1,LPL}$ and $\mathcal{H}^{p,\nu}_{+1,LPL}$ in driven $p$-wave magnets are determined by the direction between the $p$-wave orientation $\theta_J$ and the linear polarization $\phi_A$.
+When it comes to two-photon processes, effects combining driving field and magnetism only appear in $d$-wave altermagnets, see the $n=2$ sectors in Eqs.\,(\ref{HnFloquetdN})-(\ref{HnFloquetpSC}).